CATBIRDS/HoloRipper/README.md

 # HoloRipper

-Holoripper is a Python script for scraping YouTube's pages for data about specific channels' streams.
+HoloRipper is a Python script for scraping YouTube's pages for data about specific channels' streams.

 For a given channel, HoloRipper will grab its live streaming status, as well as a list of any upcoming streams, including a standardized UTC timestamp of their listed start time.
 These streams will be organized and stored into a generated .json file.
 It can also download profile images for channels.

-Holoripper can be seen in use [here](https://catbird.club/holotracker), where it serves as the server-side script to generate up-to-date tracking data.
+HoloRipper can be seen in use [here](https://catbird.club/holotracker), where it serves as the server-side script to generate up-to-date tracking data.

 ## Installation